ahaythorpe/PL-300-Exam-Notes/README.md

 DATEADD() doesn’t aggregate; it returns a table of shifted dates.
 Combine it with CALCULATE() to re-evaluate measures for a different period.

+## it can be used to 'compare' over time periods with the previous year.

+## Example DATEADD Comparison
 Sales Previous Year =
 CALCULATE(
     [Total Sales],